 Furthermore, millions of students, voters, businesspeople, and researchers from more than 150 countries have directly accessed the research on our website.
 Many of them—from high school students to Ph.D. scientists—have sent us notes of appreciation that express the value of our work to them.

-Just Facts carries out seven initiatives to educate people about current issues, debunk common misinformation, and teach vital research skills.
+Just Facts carries out eight initiatives to educate people about current issues, debunk common misinformation, and teach vital research skills.

 We publish these facts in many venues and post them on a daily basis to social media, but these tech platforms typically show each post to a small fraction of our followers.